aarnphm/aarnphm.github.io/content/_index.md

 What modality should we choose beyond text/chat for our interaction with these Large models (LMs)?
 How can we make it more easy and accessible for everyone to utilise these models?

-In the grand scheme of things, I care a lot about improving interactions between humans and machines, and what learning, and collaboration looks like in near future:
+In the grand scheme of things, I care a lot about humans and machines interaction, and what learning, and collaboration looks like in near future:
-What is [agentic](https://jzhao.xyz/posts/agentic-computing) ML and how can we be more playful with these system?
+What is [agentic](https://jzhao.xyz/posts/agentic-computing) ML and how can we design playful interaction with these system?

 While I can't give you a tour of the garden, here are some of the links you can start exploring: